 Ads have a ‘halo effect’

-The study found that TikTok showed a 10% better ad receptivity on average compared to other platforms that were tested.
+The study found that TikTok has an average of 10% better ad receptivity when compared to other tested platforms.

 In addition to this, a lot of the ad attributes tested were consistent with the way in which TikTok as a platform was perceived.
 This is positive for brands who choose to use the platform to promote products.
 It seems as though ads are seen as an authentic and native part of the community and app experience.

 Compared to other platforms where ads are quite invasive, it’s positive to know that ads aren’t really perceived as annoying or intrusive.
 Instead, the ads are generally positively received.

 TikTok has seen immense growth and success in building a huge community on the platform.
 That said, it’s still in the early stages of providing creators and brands ways to monetise the platform.

 The shift towards eCommerce makes perfect sense for the platform.
 We’ve seen some previews and insights within the area of TikTok eCommerce.
 From what we’ve seen, it looks like the platform will be providing a comparable monetisation model.
 This should help to prevent top users and brands from switching over to alternative platforms.